CanadianCloud/awscanada.github.io/README.md

 ---

-Made with ❤️ by the AWS User Groups Community
+Made with ❤️ by AWS Community Canada 🇨🇦